vszakats/hb/README.md

 [![Average time to resolve an Issue](https://isitmaintained.com/badge/resolution/vszakats/harbour-core.svg)](https://isitmaintained.com/project/vszakats/harbour-core "Average time to resolve an Issue")
 [![Percentage of Issues still open](https://isitmaintained.com/badge/open/vszakats/harbour-core.svg)](https://isitmaintained.com/project/vszakats/harbour-core "Percentage of Issues still open")

-Harbour is the open/free software implementation of a multi-platform, multi-threading, object-oriented, scriptable programming language, backwards compatible with xBase languages.
-Harbour consists of a compiler and runtime libraries with multiple UI and database backends, its own make system and a large collection of libraries and interfaces to popular APIs.
+Harbour is the open/free software implementation of a cross-platform, multi-threading, object-oriented, scriptable programming language, backwards compatible with xBase languages.
+Harbour consists of a compiler and runtime libraries with multiple UI and database backends, its own build system and a large collection of libraries and interfaces to popular APIs.

 # Table of Content